Planning to travel in spring or fall? Gear up with one of the best softshell jackets for women!

 Fabric: 100% polyester

-Given the company’s reputation for superb value products, it should be no surprise that the Columbia Women’s Kruser Ridge Jacket is among the top choices for a budget-friendly softshell.
-While it won’t hold a candle to top-notch Arc’teryx or Patagonia jackets, the Kruser Ridge wriggles down to a fraction of the price that’s perfect for bolstering your travel budget.
+While it won’t hold a candle to top-notch Arc’teryx or Patagonia jackets, the Kruser Ridge wriggles down to a fraction of the price.
+It’s the perfect softshell to bolster your travel budget without sacrificing comfort.

 - Excellent value